molmod/yaff/doc/ug_speed.rst

 than a few hundred of atoms).

 The bottleneck in nearly all MD simulations is the evaluation of noncovalent interactions.
-This section discusses some methods that allow to speed up this part of the simulation.
+This section discusses a method that allow to speed up this part of the simulation, using LAMMPS as a library.
+Alternatively, it is discussed how a Yaff force field can be converted to LAMMPS input files, bypassing Yaff completely.

 Using LAMMPS as a library to evaluate noncovalent interactions